| The following is the complete

 until the entire series is posted.
 It will save us all a lot of space

 and time because what offends you today may be answered tomorrow.
+What you will be reading is a combination of FML

 data, compiled with about 20 scientific journal/book sources.
 Because